-There are four "drug payment stages" for your prescription drug coverage under Blue Medicare Advantage Choice (PPO).
+There are four drug payment stages for your prescription drug coverage under Blue Medicare Advantage Choice (PPO).
 How much you pay depends on what stage you are in when you get a prescription filled or refilled.
 Details of each stage are in Sections 4 through 7 of this chapter.
 The stages are:

-Stage 1: Yearly Deductible Stage
+Stage 1: Yearly Deductible Stage,

-Stage 2: Initial Coverage Stage
+Stage 2: Initial Coverage Stage,

-Stage 3: Coverage Gap Stage
+Stage 3: Coverage Gap Stage,

-Stage 4: Catastrophic Coverage Stage
+Stage 4: Catastrophic Coverage Stage.

-Important Message About What You Pay for Insulin - You won't pay more than \$35 for a one-month supply of each insulin product covered by our plan, no matter what cost-sharing tier it's on, even if you haven't paid your deductible.
+Important Message About What You Pay for Insulin - You won't pay more than \$35 for a one-month supply of each insulin product covered by our plan, no matter what cost-sharing tier it's on.

-SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in
+SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in.

-Section 3.1 We send you a monthly summary called the Part D Explanation of Benefits (the "Part D EOB")
+Section 3.1 We send you a monthly summary called the Part D Explanation of Benefits (the Part D EOB)